The ultimate guide to horse riding kit for beginners - Horse & Hound

 A horse standing on your toe is painful and can cause significant damage if you aren’t wearing the correct boots.
 It’s also vital that your boots give you grip in the stirrups, but have a small heel so your foot can’t slip through the stirrup and get stuck if you fall off.

-There are two main types of riding boots: long or short (aka jodhpur boot).
+There are two main types of horse riding boots: long or short (aka jodhpur boots).
 A long riding boot avoids your inside leg getting rubbed.
 The leather versions are expensive and are harder to look after, although there are much cheaper rubber ones available.
 New riders can find long boots quite restrictive while trying to learn how to use their legs to signal directions to the horse.
-Jodhpur boots allow more flexibility of the ankle and are commonly worn with soft ‘half chaps’ to avoid rubbing on the inside of the calf.
+Ankle-length jodhpur boots allow more flexibility of the ankle and are commonly worn with soft ‘half chaps’ to avoid rubbing on the inside of the calf.

 Dublin Universal tall rubber boots